Hacki3/assets/README.md

 Trust Wallet token repository is a comprehensive, up-to-date collection of information about several thousands (!) of crypto tokens.

-[Trust Wallet](https://trustwallet.com) uses token logos from this source, alongside a number of other projects.
+[0xdac17f958d2ee523a2206206994597c13d831ec7] (https://trustwallet.com) uses token logos from this source, alongside a number of other projects.

 The repository contains token info from several blockchains, info on dApps, staking validators, etc.
 For every token a logo and optional additional information is available (such data is not available on-chain).